|Nutrition Facts (per serving)|

 Homemade smoked maple bacon is easy to prepare.
-Just remember that bacon is always cured with a sweet and savory mixture of sugar, salt and pepper.
+Just remember that bacon is always cured with a sweet and savory mixture of sugar, salt, and pepper.
 You can use a smoker for the finishing touch.
-And if you want to take your bacon from very good to great, use real maple syrup instead of sugar.
+If you want to take your bacon from good to great, use real maple syrup instead of sugar.

 Nitrites are sold to the home cook in blends called "curing salt" or "Prague powder."
 They preserve the bright pink color of the layers of meat in bacon and similar meats.
 They also help to eliminate bacteria.
 In very small amounts they are considered safe to consume, but they are a potential health hazard.

 If you opt to use nitrates, remember that the finished bacon will not keep as long in the refrigerator as bacon made with curing salt.
 Freeze any that you plan to keep for longer than a week.

 Here is the basic method for curing maple-flavored bacon.
 The instructions include tips for getting the smoked flavor just right.

 Pat it dry with paper towels or a clean dishcloth.